Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 - Fix: I updated the `DEFAULT_FROM_EMAIL` variable in settings.py to `siopaworldwide@example.com` instead of `siopaworldwide@gmail.com`.
 I tested the email confirmation by using my own gmail email address as well as a temporary email address which both worked perfectly.

+Issue: An error was displayed after submitting the contact form.

+- Fix: I commented out my database code in the settings.py file.
+Instead, I updated the remote database and then ran migrations.
+I also checked my Gmail settings to ensure 2FA was enabled and a Django password was generated from Gmail.
+I deployed the application again to test the order confirmation emails and the contact form which functioned correctly.

 <span  id="resolved"></span>

 ## 12. Unresolved Bugs